ncoghlan/misc/notes/python3/questions_and_answers.rst

 or ``configparser``, the respective standard library maintainer also maintains a PyPI backport.

-The fourth choice seems rather unlikely, but could be an interesting conversation to have.
+The fourth choice seems rather unlikely (since it wouldn't actually solve most of the problems where "Release Python 2.8" is suggested as a possible solution), but could still be an interesting conversation to have.

 As noted above, it currently seems likely that CCP and the Stackless community will be pursuing the fifth option.
 That's the power of open